 Toilet Training: Toilet training is a natural developmental process.
 Peak readiness is typically at 2 1⁄2 years, but will vary with each child.
 We will not force children to use the toilet, nor will we punish a child for lapses in toilet training.
 Planning a consistent toilet routine for home and center will go a long way in helping your child accomplish this developmental milestone.
-You must provide sufficient changes of clothing and training pants for this task.
+You must provide sufficient changes of clothing for this task.

-Transitions: Children are supervised closely at all times and the environment facilitates staff visibility and access to children.
-Extra vigilance is given during transition periods, i.e., arrival, departure, employees shift changes, moving to and from playgrounds, etc. Staff complete headcounts during all transitions.
-Children are typically transitioned up by the program at their next stage of development.
+Transitions: Children are supervised closely at all times and environment facilitates staff visibility and access to children.
+Extra vigilance is given during transition periods, i.e., arrival, departure, employees shift changes, moving to and from playgrounds, etc. Children are typically transitioned up by the program at their next stage of development.
 The program will provide you notice of when your child will be moving.
 You will have the opportunity to meet the staff in your child's new room and get their procedures as they change with age.